 When you go on a vacation, it’s typically to take a break from your home life, which you’ll be able to do in Malta.
 We didn’t meet another U.S. citizen the week we were in Malta.
 On the other hand, the first people we met on our layover in Rome (sitting at the table next to us at lunch) were from Chicago.
 That’s not to say anything against traveling where Americans are, but it’s nice to interact with people from all over the world, especially when traveling.
 There are a mixture of cultures represented, we met people from North Africa (Libya) and all over Europe and the UK.
 The homes we stayed at through Airbnb were owned by Spanish, Irish, English, and Maltese people.

 So when are planning to visit Malta?!
-Have I convinced you yet? 😉 Stay tuned for more blogs on what to do in Malta and check out more photos of Malta on my Instagram @go4theglobe.
+Have I convinced you yet? 😉 Read more about my adventures in Malta on SWISSGEAR.com and check out my blog on 10 fun FREE things to do in Malta.
+Check out more photos beautiful photos of Malta on my Instagram @go4theglobe.